fcn06/swarm/README.md

 ### Step 3: Run the Demo!

 We've prepared a script that launches a full orchestration scenario, including three specialized agents and one orchestrator.

-The outcome is evaluated by another Llm acting as a judge
+The outcome is evaluated by another Llm acting as a judge.\
+The conversations , and the plan for execution are stored in memory service.\
+Both of these elements will be useful for training / fine tuning of a LLM Model.

 ```bash
 # This command must be run from the root of the swarm project